-Cloze Reader uses a language model to generate cloze tasks and return them to human readers as exercises in contextual prediction.
-Public source modules show that the app draws passages from Project Gutenberg through the Hugging Face Datasets API and uses Google's Gemma-3-27B model for word selection, hints, and contextualization (Cloze Reader 2026a).
-The same source code records separate services for word selection, hint generation, and conversation management (Cloze Reader 2026b).
-The app therefore exposes its own architecture with unusual clarity.
+Cloze Reader prompts a language model to generate cloze tasks and return them to human readers as exercises in contextual prediction.
+Public source modules document the app's passage retrieval through the Hugging Face Datasets API and its calls to Google's Gemma-3-27B model for word selection, hints, and contextualization (Cloze Reader 2026a).
+The same source code separates word selection, hint generation, and conversation management into different services (Cloze Reader 2026b), so the app leaves its architecture unusually legible.

 *Figure 1.
 Cloze Reader in use.
 The interface presents a passage from Our Legal Heritage, 4th Ed. by S. A. Reilly at Level 1 with one blank.
 The blank falls inside a discussion of royal preaching restrictions and Puritan dissent, and the hint panel remains available.*